HookRace/hookrace-web/www/_posts/2015-01-22-what-makes-nim-practical.markdown

 Programs written in interpreted languages like Python are difficult to distribute.
 Either you require Python (in a specific version even) to be installed already, or you ship it with your program.
 This even causes some to [reconsider Python as a teaching language](http://prog21.dadgum.com/203.html).

-How does Nim ship around this problem?
+How does Nim work around this problem?
 For starters your program gets statically linked against the Nim runtime.
 That means you end up with a single binary that depends solely on the standard C library, which we can take for granted on any operating system we're interested in.

 Let's write a small program and give this a try: